luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 in posthog we have this thing called the toolbar.
-The toolbar is a widget like tool you can allow posthog to embed in your website.
+The toolbar is a little widget that you embed in your website.
 -->

 ---